 Using public transportation is certainly an option (read more about getting around the island here) but if you want to experience as much of Jeju as possible, I’d recommend joining day tours.
 You’ll still reap the benefits of an efficient means of going around without having to drive yourself – plus you’ll never have to worry about navigating and parking.

 If you’re traveling with a group or want to customize your Jeju holiday, the best way to go is to book a customized private full-day tour.
-You’ll get to design your own tour schedule and get a fluent English-speaking guide and a van all to your group.
+You’ll get to design your own tour schedule and get a fluent English-speaking guide and a van all for your group.

 I peppered this 5-day itinerary with food and restaurant suggestions, but if you need a quick checklist of must-eat foods in Jeju, here it is!